 They will utilize a multi-faceted place-based model approach to improving human health through collaborative efforts that engage all partners and the people in the community.

-Through up-to-date research and nutritional biochemistry, LCCHI aims to increase awareness, prevention, and improve the management of emerging NCDs using comprehensive agricultural, nutritional, and educational approaches.
+Through up-to-date research and nutritional biochemistry, LCCHI aims to increase awareness, and prevention, and improve the management of emerging NCDs using comprehensive agricultural, nutritional, and educational approaches.